Opportunity for Public Comment

-To learn more about and comment on USPSTF draft Research Plans, Evidence Reports, or Recommendation Statements, continue reading below.
+To learn more about and comment on USPSTF draft Research Plans, Evidence Reviews, or Recommendation Statements, continue reading below.

 A small group of USPSTF members, called topic leads, works with researchers from the Evidence-based Practice Center (EPC) to create a draft Research Plan to guide the systematic review of the evidence.
 The Research Plan consists of an analytic framework, key questions, and a literature search strategy or research approach.